ashishkumar-gpp/UCP-with-JBoss/README.md

 # UCP-with-JBoss
-Integration of UCP with WildFly
+Integration of UCP with WildFly.
+This Example is to establish PDB connection for specific Teanant

+DB Changes :
+1. Create one CDB
+2. Create 2 PDB under CDB

 Above Example is to Integarte UCP with WildFly server.